tommycs127/yumcha/README.md

 | Yale                                                  | `chēun`      | `yale`            |                                                                                                                                                                                                     | [Yale romanization of Cantonese](https://en.wikipedia.org/wiki/Yale_romanization_of_Cantonese)                                                                                                                   |
 | Yựtyựt                                                | `cơn`        | `yutyut`          |                                                                                                                                                                                                     | [Yựtyựt (越式粵拼)](https://www.omniglot.com/chinese/yutyu.htm)                                                                                                                                                  |

-## ⚙️ How it works

-> [!CAUTION]
-> This section is outdated due to recent updates and will be updated soon.

-Please refer to the [How it works](/docs/how-it-works.md) documentation.

 ## ⚠️ Limitations

 Yumcha currently has limitations at several different levels.